-- Per RHY regulations at 45 CFR§ 1351.18(c), the facilities of your MGH project must have a minimum residential capacity of four and a maximum residential capacity of 20 individuals in a single structure, except in the following circumstances: - If local laws or regulations require a higher maximum to comply with licensure requirements for child- and youth-serving facilities - If your facility is located within a single floor of a structure in the case of apartment buildings, in which case the floor of the structure where services are being provided must have a minimum residential capacity of four and maximum residential capacity of 20 individuals - The minimum and maximum capacity numbers include both youth and their dependent children. - You must provide appropriate space, equipment, and furnishings to safely accommodate both parents and their dependent children. - You must ensure the accommodations limit the risk of injuries associated with hazards including, but not limited to, the following: falling, burning, electrical hazards, drowning, and Sudden Infant Death Syndrome (SIDS).
+- Per RHY Regulations at 45 CFR § 1351.18 (c), the facilities of your TLP project must have a minimum residential capacity of four and a maximum residential capacity of 20 individuals in a single structure, except in the following circumstances: - If local laws or regulations require a higher maximum to comply with licensure requirements for child- and youth-serving facilities - If your facility is located within a single floor of a structure in the case of apartment buildings, in which case the floor of the structure where services are being provided must have a minimum residential capacity of four and a maximum residential capacity of 20 individuals - If your TLP supports pregnant or parenting youth, the minimum and maximum capacity numbers include both youth and their dependent children. - If your TLP supports pregnant or parenting youth, you must provide appropriate space, equipment, and furnishings to safely accommodate both parents and their dependent children. - You must ensure the accommodations limit the risk of injuries associated with hazards including, but not limited to, the following: falling, burning, electrical hazards, drowning, and Sudden Infant Death Syndrome (SIDS).